 I call myself an eclectic witch because my blood and ancestral lines converge in ways where, in order to honor my ancestry, my past, and the work I feel called to, I can only be an eclectic witch.
-I am derived from Celts, Vikings and god-fearing German peasants who lived in Russian ghettos.
-How witchy is that?!?
+Or perhaps, rather, my magic is eclectic.
+My spirituality sits on the fine edge of a sharp knife of Heathenism and Celtic reconstruction.
+I am, after all, descended from Celts, Vikings and god-fearing German peasants who lived in Russian ghettos.
+So, like I said.
+Eclectic.
 And in that spirit I say incantations to Brigid, invoke Freyja, lay salt down when I sweep the floor, and burn 7-day candles in my kitchen window.

 I studied and pledged myself to neo-celtic practices when I was 15, and individually practiced this path until I was 23.
 It was at this point I abandoned all religion and embraced atheism.
 But, when I turned my back on witchcraft I retained my belief that magic could be found in gathering as a community, and there was no better way to to gather than over a shared meal.
 Kitchen witches focus their practice around the kitchen, and without realizing it, I retained my witchcraft by using my knowledge of herb-lore through the acts of cooking and feeding those I loved.

 I reclaimed my place as a witch in my early 30’s, when, perhaps ironically, I was working at a catholic university.
 It is a path I walk every day and a place where I grow every single day.
 It brings me joy, cracks my heart open, allows me to breathe and awakens authenticity within me.